112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Because we have a common goal and face common problems.
 Because we, like the French, have been taught to think for ourselves, to “put our two cents in”.
 Democracy is based on the idea that everyone has a basic right to “put his two cents in” .
-In America we say, “I'm from Missouri” or “Sez who?”
+In America we say, “I’m from Missouri” or “Sez who?”
-The French have the'same attitude; they say, _“Je ne crois qu ce que je vois”_.
+The French have the’same attitude; they say, _“Je ne crois qu ce que je vois”_.
 (“I only believe what I see.”)
-Or _“Je ne demande pas mieux que d'être convaincu”_ (“I don't ask much; I just want to be convinced.”)
+Or _“Je ne demande pas mieux que d’être convaincu”_ (“I don’t ask much; I just want to be convinced.”)

 There is a saying that in France everything is permitted that is not strictly forbidden — but in Germany every thing is _verboten_ that is not strictly permitted.
 We are in the French, not the German, tradition.

 Yes, we quarrel with the French.
 The members of a family argue pretty freely inside the home.
 We quarrel with our _allies_.
-We don't quarrel with our enemies — we fight them.
+We don’t quarrel with our enemies — we fight them.

-As for the Germans, they've _got_ to be “co-operative”.
+As for the Germans, they’ve _got_ to be “co-operative”.
 They have no choice.
-They're under military law.
+They’re under military law.

 Which is better: a critical ally or a fawning enemy?